variantjs/vue/README.md

 - If you find any error, typo or have comments feel free to create [an issue](https://github.com/variantjs/vue/issues) or open a PR.
 - Also a friendly reminder to consider [sponsor this project](https://github.com/sponsors/alfonsobries) there is a lot of work behind, **a lot**.
 - Demo: [https://variantjs.vercel.app/](https://variantjs.vercel.app/#/)

+## Whats new?

+Main changes against VueTailwind:

+- Smaller bundle
+- Better Typescript integration
+- 100% test coverage
+- Built from scratch with Vue 3 + Vite
+- Simpler code and back to use template syntax

+In general, initial components wil be pretty much the same, but some components have new settings.
+As an example, TDropDown and TRichSelect now have a `teleport` and `teleportTo` prop that allows you to move the content of the dropdown to any place on the DOM by using the new teleport setting from Vue.
+Also, both now use PopperJS, meaning you can have more control over the dropdown position.

+Another note is that the default theme for some components changed a bit.
+You can check the new default configuration (theme) in the [@variantjs/core](https://github.com/variantjs/core/blob/main/src/config) source code.
+[Example for the TRichSelect component.](https://github.com/variantjs/core/blob/main/src/config/TRichSelectConfig.ts)

+Everything will be documented, of course, but meanwhile, you can check the source code of the components that is way cleaner and easier to understand.

 *Components that are ready to be tested*